lex-fmt/core/README.txt

     Inside each version:
         1. general.lex -> A introduction to the format, which includes general points,like character encoding a description of each major element type.
         2. grammar.lex -> the syntax and grammar/syntax defs for the language, using the simplified BNF-like described in the document

+Working with Markdown input.

+    The markdown importer lives in lex-babel and is powered by the comrak crate.
+We keep reference fixtures under lex-babel/tests/fixtures/, including copies of the CommonMark and Comrak READMEs with attribution headers.
+The importer converts Markdown → IR → Lex AST before being consumed by other formats such as the tag/treeviz visualizers.

+    Recommended workflows:
+        - Run `cargo test -p lex-babel markdown::import` to exercise the element/unit suites.
+        - Run `cargo test -p lex-cli` to ensure the CLI can ingest Markdown inputs.
+        - Inspect Markdown on the shell via `cargo run --bin lex -- path/to/doc.md --to tag` (auto-detected `--from markdown`).

+    The CLI test + command above mirror the manual debugging flow mentioned in docs/dev/guides.